 They will be smaller that the ones mentioned above (which are nowhere near Whole -Foods-sized), but they are likely to distribute different brands and/or be open to special-ordering the things you need, especially if you become a regular.

 And if their prices aren’t crazy, you may want to support them instead of the bigger players.
-I like Le Carillon d’Olivier in my neighborhood; they’re super friendly and their produce is particularly fresh.
+I like Le Carillon d’Olivier at 34 rue des Abbesses in the 18th; they’re super friendly and their produce is particularly fresh.
+You should also check out the amazing La Récolte in the 17th, and L’$Eacute;picerie végétale in the 11th.

 Ordinary grocery stores